|

 oldest

-The state in which Joseph was born is not known. *Source: A letter, dated September 4, 1978) from Dave R. Haston of Sparta, TN to Howard H. Hasting of San Antonio, TX indicated this as the date of Joseph's birth.
+this is probably where Joseph was born. *Source: A letter, dated September 4, 1978) from Dave R. Haston of Sparta, TN to Howard H. Hasting of San Antonio, TX indicated this as the date of Joseph's birth.
 Quote: "from family Bible of Joe Walker, Joseph Haston b 1-9-1780, m.
 Sarah Creely b.
 11-7-1788" |

 1783 |